Film Submission FAQ

 If my film is selected, when do you need the festival version?

-The film’s version for presentation in the festival should arrive at the Berlinale Film Office no later than by January 26, 2022.
-During January / February 2022, however, some sections of the festival (except Competition and Encounters) will be offering advanced press screenings of selected films in their programmes, and it may therefore become necessary for you to provide the final version of your film some time before the above mentioned deadline.
+The film’s version for presentation in the festival should arrive at the Berlinale Film Office no later than by February 1, 2023.
+During January/February 2023, however, some sections of the festival (except Competition and Encounters) will be offering advanced press screenings of selected films in their programmes, and it may therefore become necessary for you to provide the final version of your film some time before the above mentioned deadline.
 Please coordinate delivery dates directly with the section you are invited to.

 What kind of subtitles do you request?